DU Master's Admission

 Dual Degree

-Students with two strong program interests may propose completing a dual degree program, linking two master's degrees or a master's degree and a JD degree, and in doing so reduce the combined number of credits for two individual degrees on average by 16 credits (4 courses).
+Students with two strong program interests may propose completing a dual degree program, linking two master’s degrees, and in doing so reduce the combined number of credits for two individual degrees on average by 16 credits (4 courses).

 Admission Support